Revest-Finance/Adapter-SDK/README.md

 Our goal is to provide not only increased functionality for Resonate pools, but to further push for the adoption of 4626 by releasing these adapters as public-goods.

+You can find a skeleton with suggested methods for overriding in `contracts/adapters/BaseAdapter.sol`

 ## Required Tests